Ateneo de Zamboanga University: Post-war Ateneo (1946–present)

 Post-war college classes opened in 1952 and has since been co-educational.
 It initially offered two-year courses for Associate in Arts and Pre-Law and four-year courses for Bachelor of Arts, Bachelor of Science in Education, and Bachelor of Science in Commerce degrees.
 The high school started offering night classes in 1954 for students working in government offices.
 The college started offering courses for Pre-Nursing and Pre-Engineering in 1954 and 1955 respectively.
 In 1956, the college and high school became separate departments.

 More buildings were added to the new site to accommodate the increasing number of enrollments.
 The Chapel of the Sacred Heart was constructed in 1961, the Gonzaga Hall in 1964, the Canisius Hall in 1967 and the Berchmans and Kostka Hall for the Grade School in 1972.
 The graduate school soon opened in 1976 and offered a Master in Business Administration program; the first in Region IX.

 It was by this time that local and international sponsors started funding new buildings.
 The Philippine Coconut Producers Federation, Inc. (COCOFED) sponsored the Bellarmine-Campion building for the high school administration and the science and mass communication departments, and construction was completed in 1979.
-Soon, Ateneo started accepting girls for the basic education units, starting with the kindergarten in 1984.
+Soon, the Ateneo started accepting girls for the basic education units, starting with the kindergarten in 1984.
 The grade school and high school soon following after.
 In 1987, the Learning Resource Center was constructed through a grant from the American Schools and Hospitals Abroad.